 Here are a few clues that will help you identify newspaper article reference citations:

-In APA 6th, a reference citation for a newspaper found online generally follows this format:
+In APA 7th, a reference citation for a newspaper found in the Library databases generally follows this format:

 Here is an example:

 Note: Not all newspaper article reference citations will follow this format exactly.
-If you have questions about citing a newspaper article using APA 6th style, please contact the Writing Center.
+If you are citing from a newspaper found on the internet, the format includes a URL for the article.
+If you have questions about citing a newspaper article using APA style, please contact the Writing Center.